Self Employment Tax Lawyers in De Witt

-In Dewitt, Michigan, some taxes are enforced on employees, and deducted from their paychecks.
-Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.
+In De Witt, Iowa, there are particular taxes that are enforced on employees, which are deducted from their paychecks.
+The generally well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.

 If you own a sole-proprietorship, or work mainly as an independent contractor, you need to pay the "self-employment tax" if you derive any considerable amount of income from self-employment.
 You must pay these taxes if your income from self-employment is more than annually.

-However, if you are a self-employed business owner in Dewitt, Michigan, you are accountable for both the employee and employer contributions to Medicare and Social Security.
+However, if you are a self-employed business owner in De Witt, Iowa, you are accountable for both the employee and employer contributions to Medicare and Social Security.
 This essentially doubles your self-employment tax rate.

-Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in Dewitt, Michigan.
+Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in De Witt, Iowa.
 Nonetheless, half of your hypothetical self-employment tax liability can be deducted from your income.
 This means that you only pay self-employment tax on about 92% of your income, which creates an effective self-employment tax rate of just over 14%.

 Can a De Witt, Iowa Tax Attorney Help?